Izeren/youtrack-auto-scheduling/docs/high-level-design.md

 To simplify explanation of use cases below, please check these workflow step references:

+`validate schedule`: this workflow is responsible to verify that updated schedule follows rules listed below
+* slots shouldn't overlap
+* each slot can't be longer than 1h30m
+* there should be at least 5 min break after slots with duration <= 15m
+* there should be at least 10 min break after slots with duration (15m-40m]
+* there should be at least 20 min break after slots with duration (40m-1h30]

 `story reschedule`: common list of steps to recreate subtasks and reallocate slots for particular story
 * Delete all open subtasks related to story
 * analyse time left before completion
-* timeslots are parsed from associated schedule
+* timeslots are parsed from the associated schedule which should be in JSON format
 * subtasks created for timeslots with greedy algorithm that follows rules
-  * Each subtask should be not less than min chunk (defined by dedicated label)
+  * Each subtask should be created of a size that would fill the entire slot.
+The greedy algorithm should be used to fill all the slots until either all slots are filled or the estimated total time for the story has been allocated to subtasks.
   * Each subtask should be not more than 1h30m without breaks (such big tasks require at least 20min break)
   * Each subtask planned for a certain slot should have start time and due time
 * If no subtasks can be scheduled than failure should be logged on main story with details